Robbity/MusicRating/README.md

 - As a user, I want to be able to add an album to the list of albums I've listened to ✅
 - As a user, I want to be able to view the list of albums I've listened to ✅
-- As a user, I want to be able to mark whether I've listened to an album or not
 - As a user, I want to be able to remove an album from my list ✅
-- As a user, I want to be able to see the total number of albums I've listened to
 - As a user, I want to be able to rate my albums on a scale of 10 ✅
 - As a user, I want to be able to sort my albums by rating and other details ✅